Mary Pratt

 In her work of the 1970s, Pratt addressed the everyday objects of women's domestic lives.
 By depicting them close-up and in detail, she suggested larger symbolic meaning, as well as a sense of absurdity.
 Red Currant Jelly (1972) is characteristic of Pratt's elevation of banal domestic activities to the state of ritual.
 Light plays upon the subject to activate the mundane and infuses it with new meaning.
 Here jelly is put out to set, but the scene is tenuous and unsettling.
 The intensity of the late afternoon sunlight reflecting on the liquid becomes suggestive of other red fluids, like wine or blood.
 This celebration and re-contextualization of the ordinary has earned Pratt a national reputation.

-Biography c/o The National Gallery of Canada
+Bio c/o National Gallery of Canada